j1mc/ansible-silverblue-oci/README.md

 ## What does all this mean, exactly?

-- We start with a base Fedora Silverblue image (the version is set in the Containerfile)
+- We start with a base Fedora Silverblue image (the specific Fedora version is set in the Containerfile and in the .github/workflows/build.yml file).
-- We customize the OS via an included set of Ansible roles
+- We customize the OS via an included set of Ansible roles.
 - We use [Github Actions](.github/workflows/build.yml) to build and sign a container image based on these customizations
-- Enable you to then rebase your current Silverblue installation to use these customizations
+- Enable you to then rebase your current Silverblue installation to use these customizations.

-See the [README](ansible-silverblue/README.md) inside of the 'ansible-silverblue' directory for the specific changes
+See the [README](ansible-silverblue/README.md) inside of the 'ansible-silverblue' directory for the specific changes.

 What's important is that you can do this, too!
 All of the Ansible changes are configured via the `group_vars/all` file in the ansible portions of the project.
 Completely forking the project will